ronniebasak/pyztec/README.md

 A open source, python implementation of Aztec 2D barcode.

+## What is Aztec Barcode?

+Aztec is a ISO/IEC 24778:2008 specified 2D Barcode specification.
+The primary advantage of Aztec is that it doesn't need a quiet zone surrounding the barcode.

 ## Installation
 I have not yet submitted it to pip so the only way to install this project would be by cloning (or using Download as ZIP from Github)